 Each year, flu vaccination plays a major role in protecting individual and community health.
 Now, with the presence of COVID-19, getting vaccinated for the flu is more important than ever before.
-While there is currently no vaccine for COVID-19, it is crucial to protect your overall health as a preventative measure.
-Here’s what you need to know about flu vaccination in 2020.
+While there are now several vaccines for COVID-19, it is crucial to protect your overall health as a preventative measure.
+Here’s what you need to know about flu vaccination in 2021.

 What is the flu?